-With many different insulation on the market why should you choose spray foam insulation?
+With many different insulations on the market, why should you choose spray foam insulation?

 - Increased structure strength